mcneel/rhino.inside/JavaScript/Sample-1/README.md

 1. Once you've cloned the Rhino.Inside repository, open the `insideNode.sln` in Visual Studio and build `insideNode.csproj`.
 This builds the .dll which is referenced in the Node.js project.
 2. Open a console from the `insideNodeApp` directory.
 3. Run `npm install` to install any dependencies.
 4. Run `node app.js` to run the sample.
-In the terminal, you should see:
+In the terminal, you should see something similar to:
 ```
 Starting Rhino, please wait...
-The mesh has 561 vertices and 512 faces.
+The mesh has 92 vertices and 100 faces.
 ```